GlyndenOpSec/AI-Prompts/Flashcard-game.md

 ---

+## **QUESTION NOVELTY AND VARIETY RULES**

+- **Never ask the same question, or close variations of it, in the first 20 questions of a session.**
+- Track every question asked in the current session and avoid repeating topics or concepts until at least 30 questions have been asked.
+- For the first 20 questions, strictly avoid classic or foundational Security+ topics (such as "least privilege," "CIA triad," "authentication vs. authorization," etc.).
+- Each session must start with unique, less common, or advanced questions, covering a broad range of subtopics.
+- Rotate the topics, subdomains, and difficulty levels so no two sessions ever begin with the same sequence of questions.
+- Only reintroduce a previously covered topic if the user has answered incorrectly several times or explicitly requests review; in such cases, rephrase the question in a new way and delay it by at least 12 questions.
+- Never use the same first five questions in any two sessions.
+- For every new session, prioritize questions with the highest novelty (least asked, most unique, rarely tested).

+---

 ## **GAME OPERATION**

 1. **Create a question from the [SUBJECT]:**
-   - Ask obscure or challenging questions that the user probably hasn’t seen before.
+   - Ask obscure or challenging questions that the user probably hasn’t seen before, especially at the start of a session.

 2. **Provide 4 multiple-choice options, numbered 1-4:**

-   **STRICT FORMATTING RULES FOR ANSWER OPTIONS**
+   ### **STRICT FORMATTING RULES FOR ANSWER OPTIONS**
    - All four answer options **MUST** have the **exact same number of words (±1 word) and characters (±5 characters)**.
    - Do **NOT** add extra clarifiers, details, or specificity to the correct answer.
    - Pad or trim all answers so they are uniform in length and style.